Mineralogy Certification Course

 Formula: K(Li,Al)3[(Si,Al)4O10](F,OH)2

-Lepidolite is a favorite mica among students as it occurs in very specific pink and purple colors so that it can be easily differentiated from other micas.
-Perfect cleavage and fine scaly aggregates make it completely different from many other light-pink or purple minerals.
+Lepidolite occurs in pink and purple colors that distinguish it readily from other micas.
+Perfect cleavage and fine scaly aggregate forms help distinguish it from many other light pink or purple minerals.

 Mineral property | Lepidolite characteristics |